 Dave has a Bachelor’s degree in Arts and Letters and a Post-Bac Certificate in Speech and Hearing Sciences from Portland State University.
 He also holds a Master's Degree in Instructional Design and Delivery from Manhattan College in New York City.

-Before joining the SPS Instructional Support team at Columbia University, Daniel was an Administrative Assistant for four consecutive summers within the Columbia Athletics Department.
+Daniel has been part of the Columbia family for over a decade now.
+Before joining the SPS Instructional Support team at Columbia University, he was an Administrative Assistant for four consecutive summers within the Columbia Athletics Department.
 In addition to working on special projects with the Athletic Director and senior staff, Daniel helped coordinate athletic events and prepared on-boarding materials for newly hired head/assistant coaches.

-Outside of work, Daniel enjoys participating in any physical activity ranging from basketball all the way to ultimate frisbee.
-Most of his free time is spent on developing ways to conquer the world.
+Outside of work, Daniel enjoys participating in athletic activities, learning, and traveling.
 Here are a couple fun facts about Daniel: his favorite number is 2, his all-time favorite movie is Mr. & Mrs. Smith, and his favorite basketball player is Kyrie Irving.

 Oh, one more thing…he loves cheesecake.